rivantsov/vita/ReadMe.txt

   2. Drivers - contains database drivers (providers) for different database servers.
 The following servers are supported:
      MS SQL 2008/2012; MS SQL Compact Edition (SQL CE); MySql; Postgres; SQLite.
 Driver for MS SQL Server is included into core VITA assembly.
   3. Modules - contains Vita.Modules project.
 This project is a container for a number of standard modules that are provided out of the box.
-       Contains useful functionality that can be easily imported into your solution.
+       Contains useful functionality that can be easily imported into your application.
   4. Samples - contains a sample application:
-      - Vita.Samples.BookStore - sample application implementing online Book store;
+      - Vita.Samples.BookStore - an online Book store, a class library containing data and business logic.
-      Both projects are used in unit tests.
+         This assembly and app is used in Extended unit tests project.
+      - Vita.Samples.BookStore.SampleData - sample data generator for the bookstore
+      - Vita.Samples.BookStore.UI - a Web app based on AngularJs frontend, with api controllers serving data only as Json.
+        The initial set of books in catalog is imported from GoogleBooks API.
+      - Vita.Samples.OAuthDemoAp - a desktop application demoing OAuth 2.0 implementation for several popular sites supporting the protocol
   5. UnitTest - a set of unit-test projects.
     - Vita.UnitTests.Common - a utility library, not unit test container.
     - Vita.UnitTests.Basic - a set of unit tests for basic VITA functionality.